cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/Conversion.rst

 Methods
 -------
+bitesToBytes
+^^^^^^^^^^^^

+.. java:method:: public static double bitesToBytes(double bits)
+   :outertype: Conversion

+   Converts any value in bits to bytes, doesn't matter if the unit is Kilobites (Kb), Megabites (Mb), Gigabites (Gb), etc.

+   :param bits: the value in bites, Kb, Mb, Gb, etc
+   :return: the value in bites, Kbytes, Mbytes, Gbytes and so on, according to the given value

 bytesToBites
 ^^^^^^^^^^^^

 .. java:method:: public static double bytesToBites(double bytes)
    :outertype: Conversion

-   Converts any value in bytes to bits, doesn't matter if the unit is Kilobytes (KILOBYTE), Megabytes (MEGABYTE), Gigabytes (GB), etc.
+   Converts any value in bytes to bits, doesn't matter if the unit is Kilobytes (KB), Megabytes (MB), Gigabytes (GB), etc.

    :param bytes: the value in bytes, KB, MB, GB, etc
    :return: the value in bites, Kbits, Mbits, Gbits and so on, according to the given value